boguckicollection/SmartScan-TCG/README.md

 ```

 The main menu lets you choose between scanning cards, viewing your collection, analyzing Shoper sales, or opening a dashboard with basic statistics.
 Selecting **Skanowanie kart** opens a dialog where you can choose image files from disk.
-The scanned data
-is saved to `data/cards_scanned.csv`.
+After scanning you
+can save the results to a CSV file inside the chosen directory (e.g. `data/K1/R3/50.csv`).
+Multiple such files can later be merged into `data/main.csv` from the main menu.

 The main window now displays the project logo at the top.
 During scanning an
 animation of sample cards plays above the progress bar providing visual